Frosted Cranberries are fun, festive, and make a striking garnish for both savory and sweet holiday dishes.

 Instructions

-3. Using a slotted spoon, move cranberries to a wire rack and let dry for 1 hour.
+- Using a slotted spoon, move cranberries to a parchment paper lined baking sheet and let dry for 1 hour.

-4. Roll cranberries in remaining sugar until well coated; allow to dry for another hour.
+- Move cranberries to a large bowl and toss in remaining sugar until well coated; allow to dry for another hour.

 Notes